 June is the month chosen for cities across the globe to mark the annual festival of ‘Pride’- an event honouring and celebrating those profiled as LGBTQ+, and raising awareness of political issues pertaining to this social group.
-So, this Pride we have decided to look into the issues of LGBTQ+ representation within the Built Environment workplace.
+So, for Pride we have decided to look into the issues of LGBTQ+ representation within the Built Environment workplace.
 Leading on from the previous blog post The Gender Imbalance Within Engineering, we explore the current state of diversity within the workplace, focusing our attention on the built environment.

-Diversity, according to the Cambridge dictionary is “many different types of things or people being included in something; a range of different things or people”.
+Diversity is “many different types of things or people being included in something; a range of different things or people”.

 Over recent years the issue of diversity has been highlighted, and more research and work has been carried out to alter the way people view members of society and deconstruct stigmas toward certain groups.
-The issue that has stemmed from this matter, is that some people are not achieving the same opportunities, benefits and treatments as others are, due to their identity or background.
+The issue that has stemmed is that some people are not achieving the same opportunities, benefits and treatments as others are, due to their identity or background.

 It’s important that this is tackled, and all groups are unified and embraced.
 Having diversity within the workforce will only improve the dynamics of the team due to the variety of different outlooks, experiences had, views, and skills garnered.
 This creates a diverse company where every member can contribute their own views.

 According to a study carried out by the Boston Consulting Group (BCG);